San7o/oak/README.md

 ![oak-banner](./docs/oak_banner.jpeg)

 Oak is a lightweight and robust logging library for C++23, designed to simplify logging in modern C++ applications.
-As a single-header library, it requires no additional dependencies—simply include it in your project and start logging immediately.
-Works on both clang and gcc.

 Built with modern C++ practices, Oak leverages advanced language features to offer high performance and flexibility.
 Key features include: